AazamArvin/SOEN-6841/README.md

 To synthesize existing knowledge and theories related to team organization in project management.
 To analyze how different organizational structures affect team performance, creativity, and flexibility.
 To provide well-researched recommendations for optimal team organization in project environments.

-## **Contribution Guidelines**

-While this is an individual project, academic feedback, suggestions, and discussions are welcome.
-You can contribute by:
-Providing Feedback: Comment on the structure, content, and findings of the report.
-Suggesting Sources: Recommend additional academic sources or case studies for inclusion.
-Engaging in Discussions: Offer insights or raise questions on the 'Issues' page.

 ## **Updates and Progress**